MCDReforged/MCDReforged/docs/source/quick_start/troubleshooting.rst

 Get in touch
 ------------

-If these solutions did not solve your problem, please get in touch with :ref:`our kind community <quick_start/next_steps:Community>`
+If these solutions do not solve your problem, please get in touch with :ref:`our kind community <quick_start/next_steps:Community>`

 Still, before you ask questions or report bugs, please: